 WHERE TO BEGIN

-The jumping off point is at the Meyers Beach parking lot, which is roughly 18 miles west of Bayfield, Wisconsin on HWY 13.
+The jumping off point is at the Meyers Beach parking lot, way up near the charming little town of Cornucopia.
+Meyers Beach is roughly 18 miles west of Bayfield, Wisconsin on HWY 13.
 That’s about four hours from the Twin Cities, and six hours from Milwaukee.
 There’s a $5 per car parking fee, and the NPS charges an additional $5 per person fee to access the ice caves.
 Again, check the NPS site for up-to-date details.

 Once you leave the parking lot and descend the stairs to the shoreline of Lake Superior below, the adventure begins.
 Be prepared for a 3–6-mile round trip hike (depending on much you want to see) across a frozen surface that features uneven footing, including pack ice, deep snow, and the usual hazards of any winter hike.